dlukes/eaf-to-paula/README.md

 - `orthographic 1` and `orthographic 2` (both normalize to `ort`)
 - `abc` and `äbc` (both normalize to `abc`)
-- `...` and `---` (both normalize to an empty value, because they do not contain enough characters which can be converted to ASCII)
+- `...` and `---` (both normalize to an empty value, because they do not contain enough characters which can be unequivocally coerced to ASCII letters)

 Annotation layers which have a `PARTICIPANT` attribute are namespaced by an id derived from it (`spk1` ... `spkN`) on the assumption that each speaker has